 A wraparound level of support to students living in Queen's Accommodation is a priority for all staff including the Residential Life team.

-There are five in the Residential Life team and a team of 24 Residential Assistants who live in Elms BT9, Grant House, College Gardens, Guthrie House, Mount Charles and Elms BT1 and BT2.
+There are five in the Residential Life team and a team of 24 Residential Assistants who live in Elms BT9, Grant House, College Gardens, 76 Malone Road, Mount Charles, Elms BT1 and BT2.

 Our Residential Life Coordinators and Residential Assistants are able to offer support if you feel lonely or homesick or need encouragement to join in social events to make new friends.

 They also organise and promote a weekly programme of social events and trips throughout each semester.

 The Residential Life Coordinators can be contacted in the Residential Team Office in the lower ground floor of the Treehouse.

 Opening hours for the Residential Team office are listed below.